-On April 4, 2013 Robert Anderson resigned from our Board of Directors and a Form 8K was filed.
+On April 4, 2013 Robert Anderson resigned from our Board of Directors as reported in the Form 8K filed on April 14, 2014.

 On April 14, 2013 Mike King resigned as our president.
-At the same time Damon L. Wagley was named President to take his place.
-Mr. Wagley was also appointed to Board of Directors and will serve as President of one of our subsidiaries, Texas Gulf Exploration and Production, Inc.
+At the same time, Damon L. Wagley was named President in his place.
+Mr. Wagley was also appointed to Board of Directors and will serve as President of one of our subsidiaries, Texas Gulf Exploration and Production, Inc., all as reported in the Form 8K filed on April 14, 2014.